tchitchek-lab/CellVizR/README.md

 ## 1.1 Workflow overview

-In the `CellVizR` workflow, an S4 object is created to store data and sample information is implemented for analysis.
+In the `UMAPVizR` workflow, an S4 object is created to store data and sample information is implemented for analysis.
 This stored information will allow performing the statistics and visualization of the dataset.

 <img src="README/figures/workflow.png" width="90%" style="display: block; margin: auto;" />

-*Figure 1: Workflow of CellVizR*
+*Figure 1: Workflow of UMAPVizR*

-*The analysis in CellVizR consists of 5 main steps: (1) importing the data in FCS or txt format resulting in the creation of an S4 UMAPdata object; (2) assigning the metadata (sample information) into the UMAPdata object; and (3) generating the manifold and clustering.
+*The analysis in UMAPVizR consists of 5 main steps: (1) importing the data in FCS or txt format resulting in the creation of an S4 UMAPdata object; (2) assigning the metadata (sample information) into the UMAPdata object; and (3) generating the manifold and clustering.
 The